 Across all the categories, the company does offer a decent number of products, with probably more than 100 individual products and a range of value packs and combinations.
 That variety is important if you were going to try and sell the products, as more variety makes it easier to appeal to a wider audience.

 Relying on four distinct product areas is interesting too.
 These areas could appeal to different people, which is great from the sales perspective.

 The products that the company promotes are really about what you would expect from this type of company.

 The products are all health and beauty-focused, and this makes reviewing them a major challenge.
 One issue is that you can’t tell a lot about a health or beauty product without actually using it.
 The other thing is that this type of product is very subjective.
 So, some people might love it and others hate it, but that gives little information about whether the product itself is any good.

 The site does publish testimonials for its products, like this here for the product above:

-Honestly though, reviews like this don’t mean anything, Miessence is a MLM company, so there is a large number of distributors out there that want the company to look as good as possible.
-It’s likely that many of the reviews hosted on the site came from distributors, or from people who are biased in some way.
+Honestly though, reviews like this don’t mean anything, Miessence is an MLM company, so there is a large number of distributors out there that want the company to look as good as possible.
+It’s likely that many of the reviews posted on the site came from distributors, or from people who are biased in some way.